tebexio/TebexHeadless-OpenAPI/sdks/csharp/docs/HeadlessApi.md

 <a id="updatetier"></a>
 # **UpdateTier**
-> UpdateTierResponse UpdateTier (string token, decimal tierId, UpdateTierRequest? updateTierRequest = null)
+> UpdateTierResponse UpdateTier (string token, int tierId, UpdateTierRequest? updateTierRequest = null)

 Updates the given teir to the provided package.